 Renaissance castle boasts many splendid features.

 Its beauty was the inspiration of fairy-tale movies.
 The castle is closed in winter, from November till March.
+WATCH THE

 9 HOUR ROUND TRIP